aurelia/framework/doc/article/en-US/cheat-sheet.md

 ### Reusing an existing VM

-Since the VM's life-cycle is called only once you may have problems recognizing that the user switched the route from `Product A` to `Product B` (see below).
+Since the VM's navigation life-cycle is called only once you may have problems recognizing that the user switched the route from `Product A` to `Product B` (see below).
 To work around this issue implement the method `determineActivationStrategy` in your VM and return hints for the router about what you'd like to happen.

 > Info
 > Additionally, you can add an `activationStrategy` property to your route config if the strategy is always the same and you don't want that to be in your view-model code.
 Available values are `replace` and `invokeLifecycle`.
+Remember, "lifecycle" refers to the navigation lifecycle.

 <code-listing heading="Router VM Activation Control">
   <source-code lang="ES 2015/2016">